Site icon Circuit Ideas for You

 This circuit is like a bouncer for electricity.

-It uses a transistor like a gatekeeper and a special diode zener diode to make sure the voltage stays steady.
+It uses a transistor like a gatekeeper and a special Zener diode to make sure the voltage stays steady.

-This is great for projects where ups and downs in voltage can mess things up.
+This is a great project where ups and downs in voltage can mess things up.

-The transistor can also handle a lot of power, so it is good for projects that need a bigger jolt.
+Also a transistor can handle lot of power so it is good for projects that need a bigger shock.

 What is a Voltage Regulator Circuit using Transistor and Zener: